alexandru-uta/measure-tcp-latency/README.md

 4) Run ./measure_latency.sh .
 5) Analyze the contents of the result files.

 The repository also contains a set of scripts to measure the token bucket parameters that Amazon EC2 uses to allocate bandwidth.
 For more details see the article mentioned above.

+To measure the token bucket parameters of Amazon EC2 instances, you should run the measure_tokenbucket.py python script.
+Be sure to fill in your EC2 account details beforehand as the script automates creating two VMs and then automatically starts scripts to measure traffic between the two.